SPDUK/old-portfolio/README.md

 **During production**

-You can use the `prod.sh` script to do a similar thing, enable it with `chmod +x ./prod.sh` on the production server, and you can then run things like `./prod.sh db:reset`.
+You can use the `prod.sh` script to run a command using the correct Dockerfile for production, enable it with `chmod +x ./prod.sh` on the production server, and you can then run things like `./prod.sh db:reset`.

 ---